yupferris/FSharpWorkshop/README.md

 ## Workshop code and slides

-The workshop code for following along during the workshop will be available in the next day or two.
-The slides will be made available after the workshop.
+The problem solving code scripts are available on this repo already.
+Please wait to try solving them until the presentation :) .
+The slides/solutions will be made available after the workshop.